Takeoff, landing slot rules at airports likely to be restored: IATA

 In view of the projected recovery in the airline industry, the European Commission has imposed a 75:25 slot rule beginning Oct 30, with airlines now needing to boost flights to the region or risk losing their slots.

-‘’With slot rules coming back to the 80 per cent level, we can expect scheduled flights (to return) to the 2019 level.
+“With slot rules coming back to the 80% level, we can expect scheduled flights (to return) to the 2019 level.
 So we really hope that the supply chain is ready for that level of operation.
-We know there are other issues on the horizon and we need to remain flexible to manage that,” head of Worldwide Airport Slots Lara Maughan said at the two-day IATA Media Global Day here.
+We know there are other issues on the horizon and we need to remain flexible to manage that,” head of Worldwide Airport Slots Lara Maughan said at the two-day IATA Media Global Day here on Dec 6.

 Maughan said stricter airline slot rules will not achieve sustainability objectives but could instead heighten competition, adding risk to airlines which are currently in the process of recovery.